AllynMcKennaPatterson/digital-rain-cpp/_posts/2024-03-11-digital-rain-cpp.md

 <em><small>Fig.1.1 Project UML Diagram</small></em>
 </div>

-- The DigitalRain class is responsible for creating RainDrop objects, adding them to a vector, and calling the print method on each RainDrop.
+- The DigitalRain class is responsible for creating ```RainDrop``` objects, adding them to a vector, and calling the print method on each ```RainDrop```.

-- A RainDrop object holds the data for each individual drop and will print them one character at a time when the DigitalRain class instructs it to do so.
+- A ```RainDrop``` object holds the data for each drop and will print them one character at a time when the DigitalRain class instructs it to do so.

-- A StartMenu object is created when the project starts.
+- A ```StartMenu``` object is created when the project starts.
 I designed this class to add some customisation to my project.
 The user can select the set of characters and colour they wish to be printed.

 ### Design Challenges

 #### Character Animation
 Console output is typically written horizontally, whereas Digital Rain requires the output to be written vertically.
-The easiest option here was to use the WinAPI's ```SetConsoleCursorPosition``` method which allows me to set the X and Y coordinate of the cursor and print a character anywhere in the console window.
+The easiest option here was to use the Windows API ```SetConsoleCursorPosition``` function which allows me to set the X and Y coordinate of the cursor and print a character anywhere in the console window.
 In this case creating the falling animation is as simple as incrementing the Y coordinate each time a character is printed.

 #### Generating Random Characters
 Digital Rain with random characters is much more interesting than a single character.
 I have used C++'s ```default_random_engine``` from the ```<random>``` library. ```default_random_engine``` is a modern C++ feature and is generally considered better than C's ```rand``` function due to its higher quality random number generation.